 If a motor vehicle driver breaks the law in any way, resulting in a bicycle collision, he or she may be guilty of negligence per se.
 In a typical negligence case, the plaintiff has to prove negligence by showing that a reasonable and prudent party would not have done the same thing as the defendant in similar circumstances.
 In a negligence per se case, the defendant’s negligence is obvious because he or she broke the law.
 Negligence per se claims are easier to win than typical negligence cases.
 A Kansas City bike accident lawyer can improve your odds of compensation in either type of claim.

 More often than not, bike accidents result in serious injuries.
 Bicyclists can suffer concussions, traumatic brain damage, crush injuries, internal damage, spinal cord injuries, and broken bones.
 Some injuries may result in permanent disability.
-Injured bicyclists should not accept insurance settlement offers without first speaking to an attorney.
+Injured bicyclists should not accept insurance settlement offers without first speaking to a qualified personal injury attorney.
 The driver’s insurance company is likely offering less than the case is actually worth.
 A personal injury claim against the driver, on the other hand, can result in maximum recovery.
-A lawyer can help with insurance settlement negotiations or a civil claim after a harmful bike collision in KC.
-Request a free consultation.
+A bike accident lawyer can help with insurance settlement negotiations or a civil claim after a harmful bike collision in KC.

 If you or a loved one suffered injuries in a bicycle accident in Kansas City, it’s crucial to meet with an experienced Kansas City personal injury attorney as soon as possible.
 Bicycle accidents happen for many reasons, and your attorney will review the details of your situation to determine whether or not negligence caused your accident.
 If another driver ran a stop sign and hit your bike, swerved into the bicycle lane and hit you from behind, or swung a door open in front of you while you were in the bike lane, you may have grounds for legal action.